slimchahla/HPC-Cluster-Setup/warewulf.md

 ```
 mkdir -p /root/rpmbuild/SOURCES
 ```
-Compile and install the warewulf modules.
+CD into the directory then compile and install the warewulf modules.
 This will also install any other programs we need such as MariaDB, a dhcp server, and tftp.
 ```
+cd warewulf
 buildit common
 yum install ~/rpmbuild/RPMS/noarch/warewulf-common-*
 buildit provision